This programme is open to students studying at or with RMIT University.

 We all have the capacity to make a difference, but how will you find your unique way of changing the world?
 With the complex challenges we in the 21st century face crossing boundaries of geography and generation, sector and specialization, belief and backgrounds, how will you discover where and how to make your mark?
 Who do you need to be as a leader to cross these boundaries and to flex and adapt your approach when confronted with the issues that you are passionate about?

 For one day, discover inspiration and debate with 1,000 peers committed to standing up as the next generation of global leaders.
-Get to grips with the real issues faced by Singapore or Ho Chi Minh City and the global challenges faced by leaders around the world.
+Get to grips with the real issues and global challenges faced by leaders around the world.

 Engage with visionary leaders representing massive international brands, as well as unsung heroes who make change happen in their communities.
 Reflect on what’s next for you in work and life with peers who share your passions (and a few who don’t).